slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Every man takes the limits of his own field of vision for the limits of the world."
 -- Arthur Schopenhauer*

-### How to get motivation and break through your resistances?
+### How to get motivation?

-Lazyness is resting before getting tired.

-Most people keep telling themselves old stories and patterns that aren’t serving them.

-- Don’t be afraid of taking a step back.
-- Break down your dreams/goals into achievable steps.
-- Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation.

-However your level of success will seldom exceed your level of personal development.

-Hints:

-- Don’t look for inspiration.
-Look for irritation.
-- Sometimes is a matter of money.
-Sometimes is a matter of «burning bridges»

 > *"With a strong enough «why», you can overcome any «how»."
 -- Tony Robbins*

+Lazyness is resting before getting tired.

+Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation.
+Most people keep telling themselves old stories that aren’t serving them.

+> *"There was a gun to my head.
+The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
+Every day I wake up with that gun to my head.
+Every day I live."
+-- Unknown (tetraplegic)*

 > *"Motivation is what gets you started.
 Habit is what keeps you going."
 -- Jim Rohn*

-> *"There was a gun to my head.
-The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
-Every day I wake up with that gun to my head.
-Every day I live."*